• linkedinlogo

 Regular software applications, also known as on-premises or traditional software, are installed directly onto a user's computer or a company's local servers.
 These applications operate independently of the internet and often require the user to purchase a one-time license or a set of licenses for multiple users.

-The user or their IT team is responsible for installing, maintaining, and updating the software, which can include managing hardware requirements, security patches, and compatibility issues.
+The user or their IT team is responsible for installing, maintaining, and updating the software, which can include managing hardware requirements, security patches, Software Testing, and compatibility issues.

 Explanation of Locally Installed Applications